jacques-lauzeral/odp/docs/Storage-Model.md

 ### Milestone System Evolution
 The milestone system has been replaced with a specific set of 5 milestone events.
 These events are independent (no sequencing/dependencies) and support standard project lifecycle phases from API publication through decommissioning.

-### New Relationship Types
+### Relationship Types Evolution
+- **Removed**: `IMPACTS -> RegulatoryAspect` (RegulatoryAspect entity deprecated)
+- **Added**: `REFERENCES {note} -> Document` on both OperationalRequirement and OperationalChange versions (direct edge with optional note property)
+- **Added**: `DEPENDS_ON -> OperationalRequirementVersion` for OR version dependencies (version-to-version)
+- **Added**: `DEPENDS_ON -> OperationalChangeVersion` for OC version dependencies (version-to-version)
-- `IMPLEMENTED_BY`: Links ON-type OperationalRequirements to OR-type OperationalRequirements that implement them
+- **Existing**: `IMPLEMENTED_BY` links ON-type OperationalRequirements to OR-type OperationalRequirements that implement them
-- Enhanced relationship validation ensures `implementedONs` references are valid and type-appropriate

 ### Field Evolution
+- **OperationalRequirement**:
+    - Removed: `references`, `flowExamples`, `risksAndOpportunities` (rich text fields)
+    - Added: `privateNotes` (rich text field for internal notes)
+    - Added: `path` (array of strings for folder hierarchy navigation)
+    - Retained: `statement`, `rationale`, `flows`, `drg`

+- **OperationalChange**:
-- OperationalChange: `description` field renamed to `purpose` for clarity
+    - Renamed: `description` → `purpose` for clarity
-- Added rich text fields: `initialState`, `finalState`, `details` for better change documentation
+    - Added: `initialState`, `finalState`, `details` (rich text fields for better change documentation)
-- Added `drg` enum to both OR and OC for organizational categorization
+    - Added: `privateNotes` (rich text field for internal notes)
+    - Added: `path` (array of strings for folder hierarchy navigation)
+    - Retained: `visibility`, `drg`

+### Document Reference System
+The new direct REFERENCES relationship replaces the previous `references` rich text field with a structured approach:
+- Direct relationship from version nodes to Document entities (ConOPS, regulations, strategic plans, etc.)
+- Optional `note` property on the relationship provides brief context (e.g., section numbers, brief annotations)
+- Note is simple text, not rich text - designed for short references like "Section 3.2" or "Annex A"
+- Enables better traceability and document management
+- Both OperationalRequirement and OperationalChange versions can reference documents

+### Dependency Management
+The new `DEPENDS_ON` relationship enables formal declaration of dependencies between versions:
+- OperationalRequirementVersion can depend on other OperationalRequirementVersions
+- OperationalChangeVersion can depend on other OperationalChangeVersions
+- Dependencies are version-to-version (not Item-to-Item), capturing the specific version dependency
+- Dependencies are validated at service level (warning/prevention of conflicting OC definitions)
+- Supports better deployment planning and sequencing